-- 3.2 An agency must actively explore the placement options outlined above, and conclude that the skills and abilities of affected employees cannot be reasonably used in other public service roles, before redundancy packages may be offered. - 3.3 As a means of promoting industrial harmony, the chief executive must seek expressions of interest from eligible employees willing to accept a redundancy package; however, the decision to make an offer of a redundancy package rests with the chief executive. - 3.4 The chief executive may determine that a position is redundant and the incumbent employee is surplus to requirements. - 3.5 An employee is considered to be genuinely surplus if: - (a) the chief executive has made a definite decision that the job the employee has been doing is no longer required to be done by anyone; - (b) that decision is not due to the ordinary and customary turnover of labour; - (c) the decision led to the termination of the employee's employment; and - (d) the termination of employment is not on account of any personal act or default of the employee, for example unsatisfactory performance or behaviour.
+- When workplace change results in redundant positions or functions and an employee has been declared as surplus ('an employee requiring placement'), an agency may immediately offer the employee requiring placement a voluntary redundancy package. - 3.2.
+An employee is considered to be genuinely surplus if: - the chief executive has made a definite decision that the job the employee has been doing is no longer (a) required to be done by an employee: - (b) that decision is not due to the ordinary and customary turnover of labour; - the decision led to the proposal to terminate the employee's employment; and (c) - (d) the proposed termination of employment is not on account of any personal act or default of the employee, for example unsatisfactory performance or behaviour. - Prior to making an offer of a voluntary redundancy, the chief executive must establish the bona fides of each 3.3. redundancy event and ensure that the relevant income tax provisions are complied with to ensure any redundancy payment qualifies as a genuine redundancy payment for taxation purposes.

-1 As part of this process, agencies should consider government policy on organisational restructure.
+&lt;sup>1 As part of this process, agencies should consider government policy on organisational restructure.